 Each one of us has a different preference when it comes to taste and flavour.
-When one is not growing one’s own food produce, they will have no idea what fresh vegetables and fruits actually taste like.
-In conventional or commercial farming taste is one among the many other desirable characters as size, firmness, colour and resistance to pest.
+If you are not growing your own food, you would have no idea what fresh vegetables and fruits actually taste like.
+In conventional or commercial farming taste is one among many other desirable characters as size, firmness, colour and resistance to a pest.

-The positive aspect of commercial food supply is abundant and inexpensive supply, independent of the season or geography but the cost of these benefits is the loss in its natural taste, flavour and also nutritional value along with the loss of biodiversity.
+The positive aspect of commercial food supply is abundant and inexpensive supply, independent of the season or geography but the cost of these benefits is loss in natural taste, flavour and worse, nutritional value and biodiversity.

 Organic and health

 Consumption of organically grown foods are a great way to avoid pesticides and metal contaminants from reaching your plate.

 Going organic makes sense for the vulnerable groups of consumers like infants, pregnant or lactating women, and elderly individuals.
 Since the immune system is only developing at the infancy stage, babies exposed to certain contaminants may not be able to rid their body of the contaminants, thereby possibly leading to neurological and reproductive damages.

 Organic is not just another diet fad – we cannot relate the consumption of organic products with weight loss.
 Going organic involves people reducing their intake of food tainted with synthetic chemicals and toxins, especially with respect to their choice of meat, which are shot full of hormones and antibiotics.